dakotastates/node-zoom/plan.md

 - Add the ability to view our own Video DONE
 - Add ability to allow others to stream their Video DONE
 - Add styling DONE
-- Add the ability to create messages
+- Add the ability to create messages DONE
-- Add mute button
+- Add mute button DONE
-- Add Stop Video Button
+- Add Stop Video Button DONE